 Precalculus builds upon the properties and graphs of functions studied in Algebra II, while preparing students for a college-level Calculus course.
 This course concentrates on the application of functions to the world around us.
-Possible Fall topics include: Trigonometry; power functions; polynomials; exponential and logarithmic functions; and parametric equations.
-Spring topics include: Trigonometry, sequences and series; probability; and intro to Calculus.
+Fall semester studies typically include: Trigonometry; power functions; polynomials; exponential and logarithmic functions; and parametric equations.
+Spring semester studies typically include: Trigonometry, sequences and series; probability; and introduction to Calculus.